 The massage gun has the same operating principle as a foam roller.

 With the roller we use the myofascial self-release technique.
 This technique can help relieve tension, inflammation and pain in the muscles and increase the range of motion of the joints.

 The massage gun will do the same for you, but it's quicker and more comfortable.
 When I do run workouts it is quite frequent that I end up with calfs overload.
 My deplorable running technique probably has something to do with it, but the fact is that it is quite common for me to end with tension in the area.

 Calf stretches relieve discomfort slightly, and the use of the roller is not entirely useful because it is not comfortable to apply and because we can not apply too much strength.

-These days I've been applying massages with the different guns in the discomforted area and I can say that it has helped me relax the muscle.
-In fact if the session is long and with a rather incisive head, the sensation after finishing the massage is the typical tingling that we have in the muscles after a physio gives us “a beating” in a recovery session.
+These days I have been applying massages with the different guns in the area with the discomfort and I can say that it has helped me to relax the muscle.
+In fact, if the session is long and with a quite incisive head, the sensation after finishing the massage is the typical tingling that we have in the muscles after a physio gives us "a beating" in an unloading session.